 We are confident in the quality of our program.
 Our program is accredited by the Committee on Professional Training of the American Chemical Society the benchmark of a quality chemistry program.
 Our graduates leave Millikin and go onto successful and distinguished professional careers.
-Furthermore, the university recently undertook an internal self-study project.
-The results of that study ranked the Department of Chemistry as a "high quality" program, one of the few departments in the university to be so designated.
+Furthermore, the last university self-study ranked the Department of Chemistry as a "high quality" program, one of the few departments in the university to be so designated.
 We therefore know our students gain a quality education that prepares them for professional success and that our program is a high quality program.